Gloria Katz

 Gloria Katz (October 25, 1942 – November 25, 2018) was an American screenwriter and film producer, best known for her association with George Lucas.
-Along with her husband Willard Huyck, Katz created the screenplays of films including American Graffiti, Indiana Jones and the Temple of Doom and Howard the Duck.
-Katz was of Jewish descent.
+Along with her husband Willard Huyck, Katz's credited screenplays include American Graffiti, Indiana Jones and the Temple of Doom, Howard the Duck, and Night Ride Down (unproduced).
+Katz was Jewish.

-Though uncredited, Katz and Huyck edited Lucas's Star Wars script as they acted as script doctors for Lucas.
-Katz and Huyck are responsible for much of the humor and development of the iconic Princess Leia in the Star Wars script.
+As uncredited script doctors, a common practice, Katz and Huyck helped polish Lucas's Star Wars script.
+Katz and Huyck are responsible for helping him with developing some of the humor and some developments for the iconic Princess Leia in the film.

+Early life

+Katz was born in Los Angeles.
+She was Jewish.

 Death

 Katz died from ovarian cancer in 2018 at the age of 76, in her native Los Angeles.